 century.
 It preserved a lot of the old buildings, like the Porvoo cathedral, old town hall, or the brick storage complex.
 It brings you into the unique atmosphere of the old Scandinavia.

-Meet your professional English-speaking guide and driver OUTSIDE the main port gate and depart for a scenic drive through the downtown of Helsinki.
+Meet your professional English-speaking guide and driver OUTSIDE the main port gate and depart for a scenic drive through downtown Helsinki.

-Just a couple of minutes from the pier, Market Square will surely become one of the days highlights and inspiration.
-As you travel along Esplanadi Street , down famous Mannerheim street , which is the main boulevard , and past the Central Train Station make sure you keep your eyes wide open in order to capture this beauty!
-You will later drive past such must-see sights like Uspensky cathedral, Presidential Palace, National Museum and Finlandia Hall, Opera House , Finlandia Concert Hall and Parlament Building.
+Just a couple of minutes from the pier, Market Square will surely become one of the day's highlights and inspiration.
+As you travel along Esplanadi Street, down famous Mannerheim street, which is the main boulevard, and past the Central Train Station make sure you keep your eyes wide open in order to capture this beauty!
+You will later drive past such must-see sights as Uspensky Cathedral, Presidential Palace, National Museum and Finlandia Hall, Opera House, Finlandia Concert Hall, and Parlament Building.

-At the end of the city tour tour, you will depart to the Village of Porvoo for an exciting exploration of this Medieval Village located along riverside, with numerous cosy little shops, old warehouses, an old church and lots of history to keep you entertained.
+At the end of the city tour, you will depart to the Village of Porvoo for an exciting exploration of this Medieval Village located along the riverside, with numerous cozy little shops, old warehouses, an old church, and lots of history to keep you entertained.

 Great photo opportunities for photo enthusiasts and a lovely chocolate shop for all sweet tooth friends!